Good News for Employees: IRS Extends Tax-Free Student Loan Repayment Through Employer Educational Assistance Programs

 • Recruitment and Retention: Employers offering robust EAPs—including student loan repayment—can attract and retain top talent, especially younger workers burdened by student debt.

-How Does It Work? • Employers can make student loan payments directly to your lender or reimburse you for payments you’ve made.
-2 • The total tax-free benefit for tuition assistance and student loan repayment combined can’t exceed $5,250 per year. • Employees should check with their HR or benefits administrator to ensure their company’s EAP covers student loan repayments and to learn how to participate.
+• Employees should check with their HR or benefits administrator to ensure their company’s EAP covers student loan repayments and to learn how to participate.

 An advertisement for bookkeeping services starting at $ 99